-- Hawaii Volcanoes National Park* – Home to Kilauea, one of the world’s most active volcanoes, and Mauna Loa, the world’s most massive subaerial volcano.
-Witness dramatic volcanic landscapes, rare flora and fauna, and visit lava tubes, volcanic craters, and much more!
+- Volcano National Park* – Home to one of the world’s most active volcano – Kilauea, lava tubes, volcanic craters and more.

-- Richardson’s Black Sand Beach* – This is the only beach in Hilo and one of the few on the island with black sand.
-Here, you can see ancient Hawaiian fish ponds and enjoy a spectacular view to Mauna Kea.
+- Richardson’s Black Sand Beach* –This is the only beach in Hilo and one of the few on the island with black sand.
+Here, you will see ancient Hawaiian fish ponds and enjoy a spectacular view to Mauna Kea.